noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `is_initialized`

 An unconstrained method to check whether the Singleton has been initialized or not.

-#include_code is_initialized /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust
+It takes an optional owner and returns a boolean.
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr).

 ### `replace`

 To update the value of a `Singleton`, we can use the `replace` method.
 The method takes a new note as input, and replaces the current note with the new one.
 It emits a nullifier for the old value, and inserts the new note into the data tree.

-#include_code replace /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

 An example of this is seen in a example card game, where we create a new note (a `CardNote`) containing some new data, and replace the current note with it: